mmanos/laravel-utilities/README.md

 # Custom Utilities for Laravel 4

-This package contains custom Laravel application utilities and installer to make initialization, configuration, and management of new Laravel 4 applications easier and less time consuming.
+This package contains custom Laravel application utilities to make installation, configuration, and management of Laravel 4 applications easier and less time consuming.

 The changes made by this package are highly opinionated and are not suitable for everyone.